hanksuu/Realtek-ameba-z2-aws-expresslink-eval/README.md

 ![Reaktek's AWS IoT ExpressLink Eval board](picture/Ameba_Z2.png "Realtek's AWS IoT ExpressLink Eval Kit")

 AWS IoT ExpressLink is connectivity software that powers a range of hardware modules developed and offered by AWS partners.
 These modules provide cloud-connectivity and implement AWS-mandated security requirements.
 Integrating these wireless modules into the hardware design of your device makes it faster and easier to build Internet of Things (IoT) products that connect securely with AWS services.
-Realtek's AWS IoT ExpressLink (Henceforth referred to as ExpressLink) module is a connectivity module that connects via a serial interface (UART) and uses an abstracted Application Programming Interface (API) to connect any host application to AWS IoT Core and its services.
+Realtek's AWS IoT ExpressLink (henceforth referred to as ExpressLink) module is a connectivity module that uses a serial interface (UART) and an abstracted Application Programming Interface (API) to connect any host application processor to AWS IoT Core and its services.
-In so doing, the ExpressLink module offloads complex and undifferentiated workload such as authentication, device management, connectivity, and messaging from the application (host) processor.
+In so doing, the ExpressLink module offloads complex and undifferentiated workloads such as authentication, device management, connectivity, and messaging from the application (host) processor.
 More information on AWS IoT ExpressLink can be found [here](https://aws.amazon.com/iot-expresslink/).
 The developer documentation can be found [here](https://docs.aws.amazon.com/iot-expresslink).
 Examples for AWS IoT ExpressLink can be found [here](https://github.com/aws/iot-expresslink).